-The financial statements cover Adcorp Australia Limited as a consolidated entity consisting of Adcorp Australia Limited and the entities it controlled at the end of, or during, the year.
+The financial statements cover Adcorp Australia Limited as a Consolidated Entity consisting of Adcorp Australia Limited ('Company' or 'parent entity') and the entities it controlled at the end of, or during, the year (collectively referred to as 'Consolidated Entity' or 'Adcorp').
 The financial statements are presented in Australian dollars, which is Adcorp Australia Limited's functional and presentation currency.